Brittney Cooper

+Biography

-Cooper currently works as an associate professor of women's and gender studies and Africana studies at Rutgers University-New Brunswick.
+Cooper is from Ruston, Louisiana.
+She is currently a professor of women's and gender studies and Africana studies at Rutgers University-New Brunswick, and the principal investigator and founding director of the Race and Gender Equity Lab.
 She is a co-founder of the Crunk Feminist Collective and co-editor of the collection of essays of the same title, which explore intersectionality, African-American culture, and hip-hop feminism.

-She has also been an assistant professor at the University of Alabama in the Department of Gender and Race Studies from 2009 to 2012, and she was a Ford Foundation Postdoctoral Fellow at Rutgers University's Center for Race and Ethnicity from 2011 to 2012.
+Her areas of research and work include black women's organizations, black women intellectuals, and hip-hop feminism.
+In 2013 and 2014, she was named to The Root's Root 100, an annual list of top Black influencers.